static-garlic/matteo-colombo-institutional/src/pages/teaching/index.md

           title: 'Working in IOs, NGOs and think tanks'
           university: University of Milan
           year: '2019'
+        - course: 'Design your research: Skills and methodologies in IR'
+          title: 'Discussing and structuring your research projects and dissertations '
+          university: Italian Institute for International Political Studies (ISPI)
+          year: '2019'
       topic: >-
         Design your research: Skills and methodologies in IR (with Valerio Vignoli and Matteo Casiraghi)